UA-141369524-4

 And when your healthy fall chocolate cake baking timer goes off, you’re refreshed and ready!

-A few Corpse Pose tips:
+A few Savasana Pose tips:

 🌱Have a folded blanket near near you if you’re using props.
 Your body temperature drops, so you’ll want the comfort of a blanket or thin yoga top layer you peeled off earlier, especially if it’s typical fall or cooler season weather.